• Skip to main content

 For a full description of our top VPN recommendations, see the Best VPN service report.

-Sven Taylor is the lead editor and founder of Restore Privacy, a digital privacy advocacy group.
-With a passion for digital privacy and accessible information, he created RestorePrivacy to provide you with honest, useful, and up-to-date information about online privacy, security, and related topics.
+Alex Lekander is the Editor-in-Chief and founder of RestorePrivacy.
+With a passion for digital privacy and accessible information, he created RestorePrivacy in 2017 to provide you with honest, useful, and up-to-date information about online privacy, security, and related topics.

 Reader Interactions